sjoerdvellinga/Trivia/backend/README.md

     "category": 1,
     "difficulty": 2,
     "id": 22,
-    "question": ÒHematology is a branch of medicine involving the study of what?Ó
+    "question": ï¿½Hematology is a branch of medicine involving the study of what?ï¿½
   }
 }